 Currently, nursing roles are often short-staffed, there is more and more information coming at them, and they are under extra pressures from the pandemic.
 Existing systems could be doing more to prevent errors and ease workloads.
 Rather than spending time and effort on convicting someone for a mistake, wouldn’t resources be better spent on preventative measures within healthcare systems?

 Share your thoughts about medical systems and human error in the comments.
-For more context, check out case studies of our work with large public and private organizations where we rework systems that are failing, without penalizing people for being human.
+For more context, check out our projects with large public and private organizations where we rework systems that are failing, without penalizing people for being human.